Is kidney transplantation better than dialysis?

 On top of this, kidney transplantation through life donation, especially from family members, provides other benefits in comparison to transplantation from deceased donors, as we previously commented, due to many factors including:

-– Since the organ compatibility is greater, fewer chances for needing higher doses medications to prevent rejection, and less need to use rescue anti-rejection medications, which are more toxic; therefore, fewer chances for side-effects.
+– Since the organ compatibility is greater, fewer chances for needing higher doses of medications to prevent rejection, and less need to use rescue anti-rejection medications, which are more toxic; therefore, fewer chances for side effects.

 – The quality of the donated kidney is higher as it comes from a healthy family member, with more chances to function for longer.